Support This Artist By Purchasing Music HERE

 "...suckers and losers."

-The album “Halfway From Nashville” is the next stop on songwriter Sean Harrison’s long, twisty, up-and-down road back to music from a long time gone.
+Harrison's debut 2020 album “Halfway From Nashville” marked the latest stop on the Billboard-charting songwriter’s long, twisty, up-and-down road back to music after a long time gone.

-In his early twenties, Sean played full-time in Texas and shared the stage with some legendary songwriters and players.
+In his early twenties he played full-time in Texas and shared the stage with some legendary songwriters and players.
 There was a promising path for a music career ahead of him.
-“But I got lost and stayed lost for a while,” he says, without remorse.
-“Booze.
-Drugs.
-I wasted a lot of time.”
-Years later, clean and sober, Sean played time-to-time in a variety of minor acts but made a living doing other things.
-It was only recently, with a new view on life and a long pent-up creative impulse, that he recommitted to his songwriting.
+“But I got lost and distracted for a while,” he says, without remorse.
+“Typical for a young musician.”
+He worked many years in newspapers and other writing roles, playing music time-to-time in a variety of minor acts and writing songs that few people heard.
+It was only a few years ago, with a new view on life and a long pent-up creative impulse, that he recommitted to his singer/songwriter roots.
 “I don’t play the guitar with the confidence of youth I once had.
 My voice has some miles on it.
-But I realized there are songs that need to be written and I don’t have any more time to waste.”
+But I realized there are songs that need to be written and I don’t have time to waste.”